 This event for autistic jobseekers was first held in July 2016, with over 250 people attending.
 It featured stalls from employers based in Leeds and training for businesses about the benefits of hiring autistic people.

-To find out more, visit the Leeds Hidden Talents Employment Fair website.
+To find out more, visit the Leeds Hidden Talents Job Fair website.

 Aspiedent are a company that offer autism awareness training and help autistic adults into employment.
 They’re run by autistic people and also provide social skills training to anyone looking to get into work.